Devmon-k-ey/grove-pdf-backend/README.md

 #### POST /generate-pdf

 Generate a PDF using a JSON request body.
-Two data formats are supported:
+Multiple data formats are supported:

 **Legacy Format:**
 ```json